Loic74650/PoolMaster/README.md

 pH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
+A front panel push-button with a red LED-ring enables toggling between LCD screens (short press) and clear errors (long-press).
+When a system-error occurs (eg. empty chemical tank, low-water pressure or chemical-pump overtime) the front-panel push-button red-LED ring starts blinking, calling for attention.
 An API function enables telling the system what the outside air temperature is.
 In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />
 A lightweight webserver provides a simple dynamic webpage with a summary of all system parameters.
 An XML file with more info is available at http://ARDUINO_LOCAL_IP/Info<br />
 Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />